othim/nn_mwpc/README.md

 The partial wave decomposition is done according to the formulas in "Momentum Space Calculations and Helicity Formalism in Nuclear Physics" by Erkelenz et al. (1971).
-NOTE: that there is an error in eq.
+NOTE: There is an error in eq.
 (4.22) which is pointed out in "Chiral effective field theory and nuclear forces" by Machleidt and Entem (2011).

 We use the convention to add an additional minus sign w.r.t. the above calculation